SynTexDZN/homebridge-syntex-tuya/README.md

 ## Example Config
-**Info:** If the directory for the storage can't be created you have to do it by yourself and give it full write permissions!
+**Info:** If the `log_directory` for the storage can't be created you have to do it by yourself and give it full write permissions!
 - `sudo chown -R homebridge ./SynTex/` *( permissions only for homebridge )*
 - `sudo chmod 777 -R homebridge ./SynTex/` *( permissions for many processes )*